-One goal of Movebank is to enable collaborations.
+One goal of Movebank is to enable small and large collaborations to advance research, wildlife management, and conservation efforts.
+Read about some of the collaborations that Movebank helps to support on our Partners page.
 While each collaboration is unique, the following steps provide general tips for how Movebank can be used to plan and carry out a successful collaborative project.

 Define a clear research question and outline the data needs for addressing it.
 Researchers will be more excited to participate in a well-planned project to which their data and expertise will be a valuable contribution.

 Identify potential collaborators.
 Other researchers or organizations might help with analysis, provide existing data or collaborate on new data collection.
 In addition to those you already have in mind, you can browse Movebank to find other data owners who might want to participate or use the REST API to obtain a summary of visible studies.

 Write a data sharing agreement that you and each participant can sign.
 A formal agreement can clarify how your collaboration will work and prevent miscommunication.
 Here is a sample data sharing agreement you are welcome to use.
 The agreement could specify

 - who owns and is contributing data to an analysis,

 - who will use the data to complete the analysis,